john-peterson-g17/oauth-token-management/README.md

-# JWT Authentication
+# OAuth 2.0 Token Management

-This project seeks to be an unbiased framework agnostic php implementation of JWT authentication.
+This project seeks to be an unbiased framework agnostic module for managing tokens in the OAuth 2.0 per [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749).
 More specifically if you were creating an Authorization Server this package would be the module within that Authorization Server responsible for:

 1. Issueing Tokens
 2. Revoking Tokens
 3. Refreshing Access Tokens
 4. etc..

-Reference the definition of the Authorization Server in Oauth2 as defined in [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749#section-1.1)
+Reference the definition of the Authorization Server in OAuth 2.0 as defined in [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749#section-1.1)

 ## Concepts